Nielsen/Netratings hands the Italian research to Spring

 If I was to describe the first day of the I-Com I would say that everything has been moving about "Consensus".
 Although not everybody is sincere about it, I think that one of the greatest thing about our industry is that we're are able to talk and discuss about things that can be very tough to agree upon.

 What we have seen also is that there are many different methodologies across the different countries, but when it comes to sum it up, the differences are very small.
 So there's definitely a chance to get together and set a common set of standards for the online audience measurement.
-Of course there will always be differences, for there are many different realities, especially in Europe.
-But this is not necessary a bad thing.
+Of course there will always be differences, for there are many different realities, especially in

 First of all it keep innovation and research going and then it's enabling the different countries to have a response for different need.
 And by that developing further the market and research.